 III.
 STATEMENT OF BASIC BELIEFS

 We affirm the Holy Bible as the inspired written word of God and the basis for our beliefs.
-This church subscribes to the doctrinal statement of THE BAPTIST FAITH AND MESSAGE as adopted by the Southern Baptist Convention in 2000.
+This church subscribes to the doctrinal statement of THE BAPTIST FAITH AND MESSAGE as adopted by the Southern Baptist Convention of 2000.
 We voluntarily band ourselves together as a body of baptized believers in Jesus Christ personally committed to sharing the good news of salvation to lost mankind

 IV.
 STATEMENT OF RELIGIOUS BELIEFS:

 We believe that God creates each person as male or female.
 These two distinct, complimentary genders together reflect the image and nature of God.
 (Gen 1:26-27.)
 Rejection of one’s biological sex is a rejection of the image of God within that person.

 We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture.
 (Gen 2:18-25.)
 We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other.
 (1 Cor 6:18; 7:2-5; Heb 13:4.)
 We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.